-- Books and magazines circulate for 2 weeks, with renewal privileges.
-Students will not be permitted to check new books out until all late materials are returned. - Failure to adhere to LRC policies may result in an office referral, detention, or long-term removal from the library. - If a student checks out a book and does not return it, he/she is responsible for covering the replacement cost of the book(s) or magazine. - No students are permitted in the library without adult supervision.
+- 1. Books and magazines circulate for 2 weeks, with renewal privileges.
+Students will not be permitted to check new books out until all late materials are returned. - 2.
+Failure to adhere to LRC policies may result in an office referral, detention, or long-term removal from the library. - 3.
+If a student checks out a book and does not return it, he/she is responsible for covering the replacement cost of the book(s) or magazine. - 4.
+No students are permitted in the library without adult supervision.

-For more information refer to Board Policy 6.26 - Student Fees and Fines
+School Fees 6.26 - Student Fees and Fines